awslabs/aws-well-architected-labs/docs/Cost/Cost_Fundamentals/100_2_Cost_and_Usage_Governance/README.md

 <BR>

 ## Best Practice Checklist
-- [ ] Create a cost optimizaion team, to manage cost optimization across your organization
 - [ ] Create an AWS budget to notify on forecasted account cost
 - [ ] Create an AWS budget to notify on actual cost of EC2
 - [ ] Create an AWS budget to notify on RI Coverage